heremaps/here-aaa-java-sdk/README.md

 The tests use command-line arguments for configuration.
 Please run

-  mvn -DargLine='-DurlStart=https://stg.account.api.here.com -DclientId=myclientid -DclientSecret=mysupersecret -Demail=mytest1234@example.com -Dpassword=mypassword' clean test
+  mvn -DargLine='-DurlStart=https://stg.account.api.here.com -DclientId=myclientid -DclientSecret=mysupersecret' clean test

 to demonstrate a failing credential.
 This test is intended to fail.
 Substitute your Staging clientId, clientSecret, email, and password above, to achieve success.